-The obligation towards the said benefits is recognised in the balance sheet, at the present value of the defined benefit obligations.
+The obligation towards the said benefits is recognised in the Balance Sheet, at the present value of the defined benefits obligations.
 The present value of the said obligation is determined by discounting the estimated future cash outflows, using interest rates of government bonds.

-The interest income / (expense) are calculated by applying the above mentioned discount rate to the plan assets and defined benefit obligations liability.
-The net interest income / (expense) on the net defined benefit liability is recognised in the statement of profit and loss.
-However, the related re-measurements of the net defined benefit liability are recognised directly in the other comprehensive income in the period in which they arise.
-The said re-measurements comprise of actuarial gains and losses (arising from experience adjustments and changes in actuarial assumptions), the return on plan assets (excluding interest).
-Re-measurements are not re-classified to the statement of profit and loss in any of the subsequent periods.
+The interest expenses are calculated by applying the above mentioned discount rate to defined benefits obligations.
+The interest expenses on the defined benefits obligations are recognised in the Statement of Profit and Loss.
+However, the related re-measurements of the defined benefits obligations are recognised directly in the OCI in the period in which they arise.
+The said re-measurements comprise of actuarial gains and losses (arising from experience adjustments and changes in actuarial assumptions).
+Re-measurements are not re-classified to the Statement of Profit and Loss in any of the subsequent periods.